z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.1_undo.gz/README.md

 - (20:02) A Couple of interesting **files on the FBI laptop** - **288A-NY-84511326-ELSUR.txt**
 - (21:12) **H4G-B5FG** (could be O instead of G) Joanna Wellick's lover's (Derek) car registration looks like
 - (xx:xx) **NUQ-1724** Joanna Wellick's car registration plate, it's a New York number plate, and her car is a 'surburban' model
-- (23:58) Blood on the babies head, I have certainly not screencapped this as I definitely do not think there is any secret code, or symbol being put there.
+- (23:58) Blood on the baby's head, I have certainly not screencapped this as I definitely do not think there is any secret code, or symbol being put there.
 1) I don't think the producers would want us using that as a reference point or having to stare at it for hours on end to work it out, 2) I think it would be extremely difficult and time consuming to get a baby to stay still long enough to put a symbol in blood on it's head and make it look like a legitimate blood splatter at the same time.
 - (38:13) "A Civilisation that leaves so many of it's citizens unsatisfied and drives them into revolt... " Einsten quote read by MR ROBOT
 - (xx:xx) **TERS THIS FALL** These are the only letters visible from the "Separation Anxiety" film poster that Elliot is sitting in front of on the metro.
 - (xx:xx) **20:46** The time on Elliot's computer